DiamondCoder02/nsfw-game-manager/Notes.md

       - newest version: Good, continue.
       - old version: update.
 - Discord Rich Presence buttons seems to be broken.
 Fix probably needed

+## Project: Lightweight "installer"

+User gets an installer. -> Installer ask what the user likes and wants?
+User selects the prefered look and sites -> Installer downloads "packages".

+Example:
+  user ask for a cmd style and only uses f95 and dlsite, but not Steam installer gets the cmd style module and also gets the f95 and dlsite webscrapper

+Each module can have version and updates

+---

+Java       JRE and bundle, meh
+Python     same as java problem
+Rust       Fucker can't make their shit dynamic
+C#
+C++        "C++?
+I know you are a masochist, but if you use C++, I'll give u a pointer to the closest corner to think about your choices." - Blackfox
+JS/HTML    I would rather jump of a bridge

+UI Framworks:

+.NET MAUI
+Avalonia
+QT